raspberrypi/style-guide/style-guide.md

 *   Astro Pi — find the style guide specific to this programme [here](https://docs.google.com/document/d/1cZFRJiBbAKol8LrtPgm8vMZUzs8HLZCl4pY3Heu6xNQ/edit?usp=sharing)
 *   Atheros (chipset, company name)
 *   audio conference
-*   Auto-Tune (capitalise – it's an Antares Audio Technologies trademark.
+*   Auto-Tune — capitalise, it's an Antares Audio Technologies trademark.
 Do not use as a verb.)
 *   avatar (lower case unless you're talking about the movie!)
-*   AWG - capitalise.
+*   AWG — capitalise.
 Stands for American Wire Gauge, a US standard set of electrical conductor diameters, used for example in cable specifications

 ###B